 To address this residual impact to PBTL, Neoen is implementing a comprehensive package of EPBC offsets designed to both offset and outweigh residual impacts to the species.
 The overarching offset strategy balances risk across two properties and options, each providing unique benefits and management approaches.
-The offsets will be implemented in a two-staged approach (Stage 1 and Stage 2), aligned with the Project's construction phases, detailed in Section 2.4.
-This Plan is related specifically to the [REDACTED] PBTL Offset Area which contributes to the Stage 1 offset requirements for PBTL and forms a portion of the broader [REDACTED] Offset Site.
+The offsets will be implemented in a two-staged approach (Stage 1 and Stage 2), aligned with the Project's construction phases, detailed in Section 2.1.1.
+This Plan is related specifically to the [REDACTED] PBTL Offset Area which contributes to the Stage 2 offset requirements for PBTL and comprises the entirety of the [REDACTED] Offset Site.

-Primary stakeholders in the direct (on ground) offset process include Neoen (the Project proponent), the Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW), the South Australian Department for Environment and Water (DEW), involved landholders / current landowners, and the Accredited Third-party Provider and / or selected Offset Area Land Manager.
+- Primary stakeholders in the offset process include Neoen (the Project proponent), the Commonwealth Department of Climate Change, Energy, the Environment and Water (DCCEEW), the South Australian Department for Environment and Water (DEW), involved landholders / current landowners, and the Third-party Accredited Provider and / or selected Offset Area Land Manager.

-This Plan is informed by, and aligned with, a range of statutory and policy documents, including the EPBC Act Environmental Offsets Policy, the PBTL Recovery Plan, and relevant state and federal legislation and guidelines (Section 2.3).
+This Plan is informed by and aligned with a range of statutory and policy documents, including the EPBC Act Environmental Offsets Policy, the PBTL Recovery Plan, and relevant state and federal legislation and guidelines (Section 2.6).
 Dependencies include the outcome of the EPBC Referral, timely securement of offset properties, engagement of accredited land managers, timing of stages of development, and ongoing consultation with regulatory authorities and scientific experts.

 The [REDACTED] Offset Site and [REDACTED] PBTL Offset Area proposed management actions are designed to achieve formal protection, enhancement, and long-term viability of PBTL populations and habitat.
-The site was selected due to its strategic location within the known regional distribution of the species and proximity to GNWF, suitability of habitat, and known presence of PBTL, with opportunity for further improvement.
+The site was selected due to its proximity to the existing protected population at Tiliqua Nature Reserve, suitability of habitat, and known presence of PBTL, with opportunity for protection in perpetuity and further improvement.